UGA Embedded - Social Work - Interdisciplinary Spring Break (Social Work & Medicine) in Grenada

 Speak with a UGA Financial Aid Advisor about how to apply the HOPE scholarship and other financial aid to study abroad expenses.
-Additionally, explore travel scholarships maintained by the University of Georgia and the UGA Office of International Education.
+Additionally, explore travel scholarships maintained by the University of Georgia, the UGA Office of International Education, and Experiential Learning.

 Please contact Dr. McPherson for more information.